mv-kan/go-data-handling-in-concurrent-env/README.md

 In `./pkg/example/car_example.go` we have
 ```
 fireupCarCommunication() - goroutine that communicates with car API library
-fireupIncreaseSpeed() - goroutine that consumes DataStore and send SetRequest (see type SetRequest struct in ./pkg/store/types.go) to fireupCarCommunication goroutine
+fireupIncreaseSpeed() - (task 3.) goroutine that consumes DataStore and send SetRequest (see type SetRequest struct in ./pkg/store/types.go) to fireupCarCommunication goroutine
-fireupPrintOutData() - goroutine that just prints out everything that it gets from carDataUpdateChan channel (see func RunCarExample in ./pkg/example/car_example.go)
+fireupPrintOutData() - (task 1.) goroutine that just prints out everything that it gets from carDataUpdateChan channel (see func RunCarExample in ./pkg/example/car_example.go)
-fireupWriteDataIntoFile() - goroutine that creates file and writes to it all that it gets from carDataUpdateChan2 channel (see func RunCarExample in ./pkg/example/car_example.go)
+fireupWriteDataIntoFile() - (task 2.) goroutine that creates file and writes to it all that it gets from carDataUpdateChan2 channel (see func RunCarExample in ./pkg/example/car_example.go)
 ```

 So here carCommunication is cleary owner of all DataStore object in this example.
 If we were to count all goroutines we get